Art You Can Make from Nature

-Trade paint for mud, paintbrushes for leaves, and canvases for stones — making art with nature is not only a lot of fun, but it's also a great way to connect with our natural surroundings and appreciate our beautiful planet.
-Try these art projects that use natural materials to create something unique!
+Time for the kids to trade paint for mud, paintbrushes for leaves, and canvases for stones — making art with nature is not only a lot of fun, but it's also a great way to connect with our natural surroundings and appreciate our beautiful planet.
+Have them try these art projects that use natural materials to create something unique!

-Take a walk in nature, pick out a selection of leaves, and create a leaf printing masterpiece!
-With so many beautiful leaves around us — of different shapes and sizes — you can produce something truly original with just a few paint colors and some sturdy paper or cardboard.
-Mas&Pas has a complete leaf printing tutorial to help you create a colorful design like no other!
+Take a family walk in nature, have the kids pick out a selection of leaves, and create a leaf printing masterpiece!
+With so many beautiful leaves around us — of different shapes and sizes — you they produce something truly original with just a few paint colors and some sturdy paper or cardboard.
+Mas&Pas has a complete leaf printing tutorial to help them create a colorful design like no other!

 Who needs watercolors or acrylics when you can use Mother’s Nature’s paints outside?
 Create a mud painting using soil from your garden or mud from the park, and use a stick to scratch the surface to create a beautiful cityscape.
-Get started on your masterpiece by going to Tate Kids for easy-to-follow instructions.
+Help the kids get started on their masterpiece by going to Tate Kids for easy-to-follow instructions.

-Rocks are the perfect canvas for your creative artworks, and the fun starts with sourcing the most perfect rock!
-On your next nature walk with the fam, be on the lookout for smooth stones ideal for painting your designs, and collect them on your journey.
-The creative fun begins on your return — check out the ideas at Rhythms of Play to get started with your own rock painting art museum!
+Rocks are the perfect canvas for your kid's creative artworks, and the fun starts with sourcing the most perfect rock!
+On your next nature walk with the fam, tell them to be on the lookout for smooth stones ideal for painting their designs, and collect to them on their journey.
+The creative fun begins on they return — check out the ideas at Rhythms of Play to get your kids started with their own rock painting art museum!

 Nature Wind Chimes

-Not only are these wind chimes easy breezy to make — you can tap into Mother Nature’s art supplies!
-Simply collect a variety of sticks from outside and get painting!
+Not only are these wind chimes easy breezy to make — but kids can also tap into Mother Nature’s art supplies!
+Simply have them collect a variety of sticks from outside and get painting!
 These rainbow-colored wind chimes are sure to brighten up your day.

 Great paintings start with great artistic tools!
-Head outside to gather grasses, leaves, stems, flowers, and more, and pinch them into clothespins (or tie them to sticks) to make textured paintbrushes.
-Dip them into tempera paints, and watch the magic happen with every brushstroke.
-Messy Little Monster has step-by-step instructions for making your very own botanical paintbrushes.
+Have your little artists Hhead outside to gather grasses, leaves, stems, flowers, and more, and pinch them into clothespins (or tie them to sticks) to make textured paintbrushes.
+The can dip them into tempera paints, and watch the magic happen with every brushstroke.
+Messy Little Monster has step-by-step instructions so kids can make their very own botanical paintbrushes.

 Flowers are among Mother Nature's most beautiful creations, and pressing flowers is a wonderful way to preserve this beauty.
-Collect any freshly fallen flowers from the ground, or pick them directly from the plant.
-Press them in a large book for a few days, and plot your design!
-Buggy and Buddy has a fun take on the pressed flower fun—providing steps on how you can make pressed flower bookmarks!
+Have kids collect any freshly fallen flowers from the ground, or pick them directly from the plant.
+Next, they'll press them in a large book for a few days, and then plot their design!
+Buggy and Buddy has a fun take on the pressed flower fun—providing steps on how your kids can make pressed flower bookmarks!

 With the power of the sun, little creatives can make a series of stunning sun prints.
 There are so many natural treasures around us to create striking silhouettes!
 Here's how it works: the sunlight interacts with light-sensitive paper, the color of the exposed paper changes, and produces a beautiful silhouette around any object placed on the paper.
-Ready to make your own?
+Ready to help the kids make their own?
 Follow the steps on PBS Kids to get started!